-A micro:bit is a microcontroller designed by BBC for the use of computer education.
-The micro:bit can be programmed to control it’s function which can make use of an accelerometer, a magnetometer, Bluetooth, a 25 LED display and two mechanical push-buttons.
+A micro:bit is a micro-controller designed by BBC for the use of computer education.
+It’s basically a mini-computer!
+The micro:bit can be programmed and makes use of multiple sensors including an accelerometer, a magnetometer, Bluetooth, a 25 LED display and two mechanical push-buttons (the V2 MBit also has a microphone, speaker and touch sensor).
 The function of the micro:bit is in the open hands of the user’s creativity which can include: games, tools, toys, science experiments, etc.

-The micro:bit can be programmed using its official code editor which supports block coding (by Microsoft MakeCode), Python and JavaScript.
-The Micro:bit can also be programmed in other coding languages albeit, through unofficial code editors.
+The micro:bit can be programmed using the ‘official’ code editor which supports block coding (by Microsoft MakeCode), Python and JavaScript.
+The Micro:bit can also be programmed using a Scratch block coding plugin.

-Coding is becoming a very valuable skill to know.
-Outside of teaching your students job-marketable skills, the act of coding teaches your students mathematical logic, creative exploration, how to understand systems, and a systemic procedure that exists in common computer programs (automator, video editing, animation, web design.)
+Coding has become a very valuable skill and is recognized as part of the ADST (applied design skills and technologies) curriculum.
+Outside of teaching your students job-marketable skills, the act of coding helps to teach your students mathematical logic, creative exploration, how to understand systems, and a systemic procedure that exists in common computer programs (automator, video editing, animation, web design.)

-The micro:bit can be used to expose a beginner level of coding to elementary and secondary students.
+The micro:bit can be used as an entry point for beginners but can also level up to allow more intermediate users (including secondary students and beyond) to code and make.
 One of the biggest barriers to teaching coding to a new audience is how complicated and detailed text-based programming languages can seem off first glance.
 The official micro:bit block code editor attempts to circumvent this barrier by representing functional code bits in terms of visual blocks.
 This makes coding seem more like joining puzzle pieces together rather than typing out complex functions.
+To further allow the ‘levelling up’, you can toggle in the make code editor between the visual programming blocks and the javascript editor!

 - Go to microbit.org